 We start off all training with positive reinforcement (reward-based training).
-Positive reinforcement is excellent for teaching dogs what we want them to do: sit, down, stay, go to your place, come, no (for all unwanted behaviors like jumping, counter surfing, barking, playing too rough, etc), heel on leash, etc. However, positive reinforcement alone does nothing to ensure dogs will actually do all those behaviors reliably, especially when we need them to do it most.
+Positive reinforcement is excellent for teaching dogs what we want them to do: sit, down, stay, go to your place, come, heel on leash, etc. However, positive reinforcement alone does nothing to ensure dogs will actually do all those behaviors reliably, especially when we need them to do it most.
+It also does nothing to stop unwanted behaviors (counter-surfing, jumping, digging, barking, reacting, nipping/biting, aggressive behavior, etc).
 There has to be some level of accountability or your dog will only obey commands when the reward (food, touch, praise, toy, engagement, etc) is worth it.
 If something in the environment (squirrels, other dogs, children running, guests coming in the home, food on the counter, etc) is more enticing and exciting then what you have to offer, then your commands go "out the window" when the dog knows it won't be held accountable.
 Basically, it is more fun to "be a bad dog" than it is to "be a good dog."
 What happens when an aggressive dog would much rather tear into another dog instead of focus on a treat or toy from you while on a leash walk?
 What happens when a dog finds jumping on people WAY MORE fun and rewarding then getting a treat for sitting?
 What happens when a fear-aggressive dog still wants to bite strangers even if the strangers are non-threatening and offering treats?
 And what happens when your canine buddy refuses to come when called despite all the praise and treats you offer?
 This is why BALANCE is so important and when we provide a good balance for our dogs, we have a much HEALTHIER relationship with them.

 Why E Collar/remote collar?

-1.Results- Simply put: proper E Collar pressure training succeeds where other training tools and techniques have failed owners and have failed dogs, especially in areas of recall (coming when called), leash pulling/leash reactivity and nuisance behaviors such as barking, jumping on guests, fence fighting, etc. Many clients that come to Dave have tried 100% positive reinforcement with other trainers to no avail and then find massive results and improvement with Dave's training.
+1.Results- Simply put: proper E Collar pressure training succeeds where other training tools and techniques have failed owners and have failed dogs, especially in areas of recall (coming when called), leash pulling/leash reactivity and nuisance behaviors such as barking, jumping on guests, fence fighting, etc. Remote collar training gets great results, period.

-2. Reliability: E Collar training provides reliable communication & control of your dog, even in the most distracting environments.
+2. Reliability: E Collar training provides reliable communication (our dog training remote collars have a 1/2 mile range and are completely waterproof) & control of your dog, even in the most distracting environments.

 3. SAFETY - when it comes to things like training a dog off leash or managing a dog that has reactivity issues, there is no other safer option than proper E collar training.

 4. Calm, quiet, precise communication- communication is clear, timely, calm and quiet.
-No need for abrasive leash corrections, raising a voice, or bribery to get our dogs to comply with commands.
+No need for abrasive leash corrections, raising a voice, or constant luring/bribery to get our dogs to comply with commands.